-Depending on the genetic subtype of TTR-FAP, often patients will have an associated amyloid cardiomyopathy.
+Depending on the genetic subtype of TTR-FAP, some patients will have an associated amyloid cardiomyopathy.
 Although the cardiac manifestations of amyloidosis are outside the scope of this article, the typical findings of are of a hypertrophic or infiltrative cardiomyopathy.
-When evaluating a patient with an otherwise “idiopathic” peripheral neuropathy, autonomic neuropathy, and hypertrophic cardiomyopathy, a diagnosis of TTR-FAP should be considered.
+When evaluating a patient with an otherwise “idiopathic” peripheral neuropathy, autonomic neuropathy, and hypertrophic cardiomyopathy, a diagnosis of transthyretin amyloidosis should be considered.

-Other organ systems that often can be affected by amyloidosis in TTR-FAP include ocular deposition, gastrointestinal dysfunction with diarrhea, and renal involvement (07).
+Other organ systems that often can be affected by amyloidosis in TTR-FAP include ocular deposition, gastrointestinal dysfunction with diarrhea, and renal involvement.

 A 48-year-old man presented with years of sensory loss in the lower legs and feet that had slowly worsened; at the time of presentation he reported weakness and trouble walking as well as increased sensory loss and weakness in the hands with prominent neuropathic pain over the past year.
 He had orthostatic dizziness with multiple syncopal events, difficulty with urinary retention, chronic diarrhea, and nausea and abdominal pain after eating.
 He had no other significant medical history.
 He underwent carpal tunnel release surgery bilaterally 10 years earlier.

-He was initiated on diflusinal for amyloid stabilization and then antisense oligonucleotide therapy for hereditary transthyretin amyloidosis with stabilization of his symptoms.
+He was initiated on diflunisal for amyloid stabilization and then TTR silencing therapy for hereditary transthyretin amyloidosis with stabilization of his symptoms.
 He required treatment with gabapentin for pain, midodrine and pyridostigmine for orthostatic hypotension, and close cardiology management for his cardiomyopathy.
 He was counseled regarding risk to family members and offered the option for genetic testing for others in the family.

 Familial amyloidosis is most often caused by mutations in the TTR gene, encoding transthyretin protein, but other genetic mutations may also cause hereditary amyloidosis, including mutations in fibrinogen alpha-chain, lect2, apolipoproteinA1, lysozyme, and gelsolin.
 Transthyretin-associated familial amyloid polyneuropathy is the type most strongly associated with peripheral neuropathy, but neuropathy can occur in some of these other subtypes of hereditary amyloidosis.
 Mutations in the TTR gene result in expression of abnormal transthyretin protein that then forms the beta-sheet conformation of amyloid, depositing in tissues and causing multisystem manifestations of disease.
 The majority of transthyretin protein is produced in the liver, but other tissues also produce transthyretin protein, including choroid plexus and retinal pigment epithelium.

 Familial amyloid polyneuropathy related to TTR mutations occurs at a frequency of less than 1:100,000 in Europe but with higher frequency in certain populations.
-The Val30Met mutation has a prevalence of 1:538 in Portugal (Sousa A 1995).
-The Val122Ile mutation is carried by 3% to 4% of the African American population (28).
+The Val30Met mutation has a prevalence of 1:538 in Portugal (50).
+The Val122Ile mutation is carried by 3% to 4% of the African American population (32).
 Other mutations are seen at increased rates in other populations worldwide.
 Variable and incomplete penetrance of disease in mutation carriers additionally complicates assessing the prevalence of disease.

 There are many more common causes of peripheral neuropathy that will present with similar clinical features as amyloidosis.
 Clinicians must consider diabetes, toxic exposures (including alcohol), immune-mediated causes, celiac disease, and vitamin toxicity and deficiency states when approaching a patient with progressive sensory or sensorimotor polyneuropathy.